caboodle-tech/jams-edu/README.md

 npm install -g @caboodle-tech/jamsedu
 ```

-You should now be able to use the JamsEdu command line tool.
+After restarting your terminal, you should now be able to use the JamsEdu command line tool.
 To review the [cli manual](./bin/man.md) and see all the options available to you, run:

 ```bash
 jamsedu --help